Everything You Need to Know About Exterior Paint Primer

 Oil-Base or Latex?

-Nothing beats high-quality latex for exterior surfaces.
+Nothing beats high-quality latex for exterior paint primer.
 It's more flexible than oil-based paints, which can harden over time and tend to crack and allow water to seep underneath.
 It also dries faster and handles shifting temperatures better.
 It's most suitable for clapboard, vinyl, and aluminum.
-Opt for quality when choosing paint.
+Opt for quality when choosing exterior paint.
 Although more expensive, higher quality paints have more in-can preservatives and additives, which provide durability and protect against mildew and fading.

 Which Finish Where?

 When painting your home and trim, mix flat and shiny surfaces for added interest.
 Use flat or satin finishes on the body of your house, shinier semigloss paint for accent trim, and semigloss or high-gloss finishes on doors and decorative fixtures.
+Different finishes also bring attention to exterior house paint colors that make a statement, like drastically different paint and trim colors.

 A Gallon's Worth